In this Guide

 For the absolute best quality on the market right now, we strongly recommend the Moen Align.
 It has a great look, with sleek modern styling and smooth lines.
 We also love the dual motion sensors, as well as the ability to choose between them.
 This one’s also more versatile, since it has several different spray modes for rinsing and washing.

 It’s incredibly well-built, and previous buyers didn’t report issues with the electronics over time.
-The one downside is the price–this one will cost you over $500.
+The one downside is the price.

 If none of our recommendations are quite up your alley, take a look at the best-selling touchless faucets on Amazon here!
 If you are looking for other kitchen faucets that aren’t touchless, visit our Best Kitchen Faucet Reviews.